hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Have you ever wished you could write *CUDA kernels* without diving into C/C++?
 **[Numba-CUDA](https://nvidia.github.io/numba-cuda/)** allows you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts, all while keeping the syntax simple.
-Numba-CUDA is more than a simple wrapper around *nvcc* to compile kernels like CUDA C++.
+This is more than a simple wrapper around *nvcc* to compile kernels like CUDA C++.
 It compiles Python code, through LLVM and NVIDIA's NVVM compiler infrastructure, to generate PTX code at runtime.
 Despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
 Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA and then put theory into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator.
+In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator.

-> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.
+> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how [JAX](https://docs.jax.dev/en/latest/index.html) can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

+Let's get started!

-## CUDA kernel in Python with Numba-CUDA
+## Writing and Executing CUDA kernel in Python with Numba-CUDA

-To begin, I'll introduce basics of the CUDA execution model and explain how it enables parallelism.
+To begin, I'll introduce basics of the CUDA execution model and memory hierarchy.
 If you're already familiar with parallel programming on CPUs, many of the core concepts will feel familiar, making the transition to CUDA relatively straightforward.

 ### How CUDA execution model works